Paul enjoys writing articles based on his real-life experiences.

 If they are willing to sell the car at the private party price, then I'd like to make sure I have financing in place and to take the car to have a prepurchase inspection.
 It's very important to have a firm price before the pre purchase inspection.

-Buying a Used Car from a Private Seller or Dealer
+Getting a Used Car Loan for Purchasing a Car from a Private Seller

 If you're going to finance your used car, then you'll need a few things to apply for a used car loan.

 - The vehicle identification number also called the VIN